Looking to rent

 Private renting

-Places to find private rented accommodation
+Searching for private rented accommodation

-- local supermarket noticeboards, newsagents and newspapers usually have a rental section.
-It is best to contact the landlord quickly if you find a property you like.
+You should contact the landlord quickly if you find a property you like.

-Other useful websites that advertise properties are:
+Other websites that advertise properties include:

 Right to rent